 Finally achieved for Hank "One Punch" Griffin in in Bad Moon Rising when he goes from freaking out over finding out about the Wesen - and that his goddaughter and best friend are one - to dropping a Coyotl (in full game face, no less) in one punch!

 The Scrappy: Adalind, for some time until the penultimate episode she appeared in in season 1 showed that she had a Stage Mom and was a Love Martyr to Renard.
 That, Renard's Manipulative Bastard-ness and her elegant and carefully-thought revenge increased her popularity for a while.
-However, her vile intentions and careless actions towards her own unborn child are have begun to drag her back to this status.
-Not to mention her seemingly endless supply of stupidity she seems to suffer from and how long the monster baby storyline has dragged out, taking time away from the main storyline in Portland.
+However, her vile intentions and careless actions towards her own unborn child began to drag her back to this status.
+She seems to suffer from an endless supply of stupidity and her monster baby storyline dragged out almost interminably, taking time away from the main storyline in Portland.
+And now that she's pretty much crossed the line by raping and depowering Nick in the Season 3 finale, she has fallen back into Scrappy status.

-Juliette's been wavering in and out of this trope, but seems to have been rescued from it, albeit on a special way.
+Juliette's been wavering in and out of this trope, but seems to have been rescued from it, albeit in a special way.

 The actress playing "Mrs. Garcia" in "El Cucuy" is 54◊.
 Mrs. Garcia is 77, and the costuming department thought that the way they could age her up was giving her a ridiculous, cheap-looking wig◊.
 It looks worse in the episode - it looks unnatural and you can almost see where the wig ends and her real hair begins!